masl/UntisAPI/README.md

 This project Provides a Golang wrapper for the WebUntis API.
 This Repo is still a work in progress.
 Therefore not all API features are avaliable.

 **Attention**
 This Codebase is no longer maintained and could break over time.
 If you sumble upon this because you too want to access the horrible WebUntis API and are failing completely.
-Feel free to [Email](stroby241@gmail.com) me. :)
+Feel free to Email me. :) stroby241@gmail.com

 ## Features
 - Login / Logout